 Net Worth Update For April 2021

 Just like that another 6 months have passed.
-It was a long winter, but one change I made at the beginning of November was that I started to talk daily walks.
-I also got myself a smart watch and use it each day to keep track of the number of steps I talk and the number of "heart points".
+It was a long winter, but one change I made at the beginning of November was that I started to take daily walks.
+I also got myself a smart watch and use it each day to keep track of the number of steps I take and the number of "heart points".
 Heart points is the measure of the number of minutes of activity that raises your heart rate.
 I don't know.
 It's a Google Fit thing, but it's based on World Health Organization metrics.
 I've found that I would need at least 30 minutes of fast walking to reach this metric.
 For times I don't take my fast walk (like walking with the family, for example), exercises also seem to cover this.
 However, with exercises, the more strenuous the exercises, I can be awarded 2 heart points a minute depending on the corresponding heart rate measurements from the watch.

 Either way, it's made me more physically active and I have a lot more endurance for taking longer walks (for curbside pickups 2km+ away, 4km+ round trip) or for biking 14km+ without feeling like I'm about to keel over.
 Despite having asthma, it appears these walks have also strengthened my lungs and these exercises don't provide the sounds of a "lung orchestra" as my old family doctor used to say.